dgroomes/h2-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Showcase H2 logging config (I always want to know how to do logging to help observe a sophisticated system, like a database and database client).
+* [x] DONE Showcase H2 logging config (I always want to know how to do logging to help observe a sophisticated system, like a database and database client).
-* [ ] Consider running H2 as a server (long-running process).
+* [x] DONE Consider running H2 as a server (long-running process).
 I think this is a good idea because it will allow me to connect to the database from a GUI client (Intellij) and explore the db like I normally would.
-* [ ] Do something with Java-defined functions as stored procedures.
-This is a killer feature of H2, is that it is itself a Java library so it interops perfectly with custom Java code.

 ## Reference